lk-geimfari/lk-geimfari.github.io/_pages/about.md

 My name is Isaak Uchakaev.

-I work as a Backend Engineer at [roskomsvoboda](https://github.com/roskomsvoboda).
+Currently, I'm working as a Backend Engineer at [roskomsvoboda](https://github.com/roskomsvoboda).

 Like any other programmer and professional, I love learning new things and technologies and sometimes, I write my thoughts about such things in